kokogee/snh-v2/README.md

         Email must not be less than 5
         Email must have @ and . in it

 On Login, the users are redireected to different pages based on their Access Level, there are pending validations on User login time and date (in-View)

 On Dashboard,
 User Access Level, Department, date of registration, and date of last login should be shown Super Admin should be able to add other users. (in-view)

 - User can reset their password
-- The codevisrefactored to use functions for better codebase
+- The code is refactored to use functions for better codebase
 - There's CSS styling to the code using bootstrap

 - A patient is able to book an appointment with a Medical Team;
 After patient sign in, the patient will see 2 options on their dashboard: